skip to content

 Postgraduate Study

-The MPhil in Modern British History offers students an exciting and intellectually stimulating course, combining research skills and in-depth understanding of the development and latest innovations within modern British history.
-At its core, the MPhil provides the opportunity to shape your own intellectual trajectory and questions through undertaking your dissertation in consultation with leading historians in the field.
+The MPhil in Modern British History offers students an exciting and intellectually stimulating course, combining research skills and an in-depth understanding of the development and latest innovations within modern British history.
+At its core, the MPhil provides the opportunity to shape the student's intellectual trajectory and questions through undertaking a dissertation in consultation with leading historians in the field.
 The tailored, individual and closely supervised dissertation work is complemented by the important place in the course for group work and the creation of a supportive intellectual community.
-You'll emerge with excellent skills for undertaking advanced research, and a degree that will be highly valued in institutions across the world.
+The student will emerge with excellent skills for undertaking advanced research and a degree that will be highly valued in institutions across the world.
 The advanced research and writing skills gained will also be of immediate use in a wide variety of occupations.

-"British" will be understood in the widest sense of the word, i.e. encompassing the relations between England, Scotland, Wales and Ireland, as well as with European, imperial and Atlantic history.
-This course will consider established methodologies in social, political and cultural history, as well as innovative approaches in modern history and historiography.
-The period covered will be ca. 1700 to the early 21st century.
+'British' will be understood in the widest sense of the word, encompassing the relations between England, Scotland, Wales, and Ireland, as well as European, imperial, and Atlantic history.
+This course will consider established methodologies in social, political, and cultural history as well as innovative approaches in modern history and historiography.
+The period covered will be c.
+1700 to the early 21st century.

 The MPhil in Modern British History combines taught and research elements over a nine-month full-time programme.
-The taught elements include three modules, as well as training workshops and seminars, and all students will also complete a long piece of independent research (15,000–20,000 words).
+The taught elements include taught modules on research topics and skills training, training workshops and seminars, and all students will also complete a long piece of independent research (15,000–20,000 words).

-Cambridge graduates in Modern British History have gone on to doctoral research, as well as prestigious careers in public service, the media and the private sector.
+Cambridge graduates from the MPhil in Modern British History have gone on to doctoral research, as well as prestigious careers in public service, the media, and the private sector.

-Follow the MPhil in Modern British History on Twitter to find out more about our exciting work and what our students are up to.
+Follow the MPhil in Modern British History on Twitter to learn more about our exciting work and what our students are up to.

 Learning Outcomes

-Students on the MPhil in Modern British History will be provided with an in-depth study of some of the key areas of research in Modern British History and all students will have a supervisor who will guide them through the requirements of the course and, most crucially, the dissertation.
+Students on the MPhil will be provided with an in-depth study of some of the key areas of research in modern British history, and all students will have a Supervisor who will guide them through the requirements of the course and, most crucially, the dissertation.

 In this manner, all students are provided with the historiographical knowledge and analytical skills necessary to understand and evaluate existing research and to pursue research in their own fields of intellectual interest.
 Through individual supervisions and group classes, students are introduced to the more specialised and intensive nature of research required at a postgraduate level.